-Kappa Beta Delta is a national honor society for business students who have completed at least 15 semester hours and have earned a GPA that places them in the top 20% of all students in their specific programs.
-Advisor: Charles Beem x8237
+Kappa Beta Delta Is a national honor society for business students who have completed at least 15 semester hours and have earned a GPA that places them in the top 20% of all students in their specific programs.

-LaTertulia The Spanish Club will act as an organization that will join together those interested in Spanish language and culture by providing an environment that supports the learning of Spanish language and culture.
-Advisor: Elena Gamauf gamaufe@bucks.edu; Carol Smolen smolenc@bucks.edu
+LaTertulia The Spanish Club acts as an organization that will join together those interested in Spanish language and culture by providing an environment that supports the learning of Spanish language and culture.

-Martial Arts develops skills in several different martial art forms while teaching individuals to work to their fullest potential.
-Advisor: David Briggs x8446
+Martial Arts Develops skills in several different martial art forms while teaching individuals to work to their fullest potential.

-Nursing Club provides meetings for all nursing students to promote unity and general welfare of the members.
-Members provide at least two community service projects a year.
-Advisor: Anne Marie Strecker x8318
+Nursing Club Provides meetings for all nursing students to promote unity and general welfare of the members.
+Members conduct at least two community service projects a year.

-Open Door Club provides support to gay, lesbian, bisexual, and transgendered students.
-The organization promotes awareness and education of their issues as well as fostering an environment of mutual respect and a celebration of the diversity of all people.
-Advisor: Kathy Webb x8352
+Open Door Club Provides support to gay, lesbian, bisexual, and transgendered students.
+The organization promotes awareness and education of their issues as well as fostering an environment of mutual respect and a celebration of the diversity of all people. bucksadvocate@earthlink.net

-P.A. - S.W.A.T.
-The Pennsylvania Students Working Against Tobacco shall be committed to empowering the campus communities across the Commonwealth of Pennsylvania to choose and promote a tobacco free lifestyle and environment.
-Advisor: Matt Cipriano x8257
+PA-S.W.A.T The Pennsylvania Students Working Against Tobacco is committed to empowering the campus communities across the Commonwealth of Pennsylvania to choose and promote a tobacco free lifestyle and environment.

-Phi Theta Kappa is a national honor society comprised of students with a cumulative average of 3.5 or above.
-The four hallmarks of the society are Leadership, Scholarship, Service and Fellowship.
+Phi Theta Kappa Is a national honor society comprised of students with a cumulative average of 3.5 or above.
+The four hallmarks of the society are Leadership, Scholarship, Service and Fellowship. www.ptk.org